mcollina/my-ua-parser/readme.md

 typeof `extensions` "array".

-In The Browser environment you dont need to pass the user-agent string to the function, you can just call the funtion and it should automatically get the string from the `window.navigator.userAgent`, but that is not the case in nodejs.
+In The Browser environment you don't need to pass the user-agent string to the function, you can just call the function and it should automatically get the string from the `window.navigator.userAgent`, but that is not the case in nodejs.
 The user-agent string must be passed in nodejs for the function to work.
 Usually you can find the user agent in:
 `request.headers["user-agent"]`.